Alex Blackwell: 2006-2007

-Established international cricketer

-The domestic competition was followed by two international series against England and New Zealand.
-Blackwell made 10 as Australia won the T20 international against England at the Melbourne Cricket Ground by 21 runs.
-In the ODIs that followed, drawn 2–2, Blackwell established herself at international level.
-After scoring 11 in an Australian defeat in the first ODI, she struck 101—her maiden ODI century—the next day at the MCG to set up an 84-run win.
+Australia won the T20 international against England at the Melbourne Cricket Ground by 21 runs.
+After scoring 11 in an Australian defeat in the first ODI, Blackwell struck 101—her maiden ODI century—the next day at the MCG to set up an 84-run win.
 After making five as England took a 2–1 series lead, Blackwell made 61 in the final match to help set up a series-levelling 41-run win.
 She ended the series with 178 runs at 44.50.
 In the one-off Test at Bowral, Blackwell opened the innings.
 She made one as Australia batted first and reached 154 in their first innings before conceding a 90-run first innings lead.
 In the second innings, she made 24 before being bowled for the second time in the matches by pace bowler Isa Guha as the tourists won by six wickets in hand.

 The Australians then headed to Bert Sutcliffe Oval in Lincoln, New Zealand, for a T20 international and five ODIs.
 Blackwell made 15 and took two catches as the hosts won the T20 by four wickets.
 She then made 44 of 5/189 to help secure a 63-run win in the first ODI.
 In the next two matches, she made seven twice, as the hosts claimed both matches to take the series lead.
 Australia thus needed to win the remaining two matches.
 In the fourth match, Blackwell made 61 in an Australian win by six runs.
 In the final match, she made 91 to help steer Australia to their target of 250 and a series-clinching eight-wicket win.
 Blackwell ended the series with 211 runs at 42.20.
 For the whole international season, she scored 389 runs at 43.22 to establish herself at international level.